SoundExplorers/SoundExplorers/README.txt

 a facility to export the data to the web application's data store.

 The archivists' application, development of which is well underway, is written in C# for .Net 5.0, with a Windows Forms graphical user interface.
-Data is saved to a PC-based VelocityDB object-oriented database.
-A facility will be provided to export the data to the web application's data store.
+Data is saved to a VelocityDB object-oriented database.
+As .Net 5.0 and VelocityDB support multiple operating systems, there is potential for enhancing the application to run on operating systems other than Windows, by implementing another type of user interface.

 DATA ANALYSIS